hscells/boogie/README.md

 boogie --queries ./medline --pipeline pipeline.json
 ```

- - `--queries` is the path to a directory of queries that will be analysed by groove.
+ - `--queries`;  the path to a directory of queries that will be analysed by groove.
- - `--pipeline` is the path to a boogie pipeline file which will be used to construct a groove pipeline.
+ - `--pipeline`; the path to a boogie pipeline file which will be used to construct a groove pipeline.
+ - `--logfile` (optional); the path to a logfile to output logs to.

 ## DSL